Camera and Drone Insurance: Worldwide Protection for Your Equipment

 What is the difference between replacement cost compensation and actual cash value compensation?

-How should I behave after an incident abroad?
+What should I do after damage abroad?